 |To activate and run Tableau Prep Builder when a secure web proxy is configured:

 Required to register Tableau Prep Builder.

-If there is no access to this website, the Discover pane won't show on the home page.
-If access to the website is disconnected, the links on the pane will be broken.
+If there is no access to these websites, the Discover pane won't show correctly on the home page.
+If access is disconnected, the links on the pane will be broken.

 When Tableau Desktop encounters unforeseen circumstances, it might exit unexpectedly.
 If a crash occurs, log files and dump files are produced to capture detailed information to help Tableau engineers debug the issue.
 The next time Tableau Desktop is opened, the user is given the option to automatically upload the log and dump files.

 However, if you work in an organization that is subject to data privacy regulations, you might not want your users to be able to upload the log and dump files.
 In those situations you can disable the crash upload prompt from showing.
 For information about how to disable the crash upload prompt for your users, see Change Installation Settings after Installation.